List of countries by oil extraction

-Under this definition (crude and condensate), total world oil production in 2023 averaged 81,804,000 barrels per day.
-Approximately 72% of world oil production came from the top ten countries, and an overlapping 35% came from the twelve OPEC members.
-Members of OPEC+, which includes OPEC members produce about 60% of the world's petroleum.
+Under this definition (crude oil and condensate), global oil production in January 2026 averaged 84.5 million barrels per day.
+Approximately 73% of this total was produced by the ten largest producing countries, while about 32% came from the eleven members of OPEC.
+Members of OPEC+, which includes OPEC countries and their partners, accounted for approximately 55% of global crude oil production.